jaden-lai/Calorie-Counting-Application/README.md

 - As a user, I want to be able to add/remove foods from my calorie counter
 - As a user, I want to be able to see my target calorie count
 - As a user, I want to be able to choose my calorie goal
+- As a user, I want to be able to save my profile if I choose
+- As a user, I want to be able to load a previous save when I start the application